 Oxygen (O2) is one of the main components for air and occurs normally at 20.9% in the atmosphere at sea level.
-The Oxygen in the air is mainly produced by algae and plants.
+In the air it is mainly produced by algae and plants.
 Oxygen is essential for life, particularly human life.
 The measurement of O2 as a percentage can be misleading.
 For example there will be higher atmospheric pressure and therefore more O2 at sea level than at the top of mount Everest where the pressure is lower, however the Percentage of O2 in both cases will be the same.

-More normally Clinicians measure pressure in millimetres of Mercury so this equates to 160mmHg
+- More normally Clinicians measure pressure in millimetres of Mercury so this equates to 160mmHg

-a healthy human can tolerate Oxygen partial pressures between 90 to 338 mmHg
+- a healthy human can tolerate Oxygen partial pressures between 90 to 338 mmHg

 O2 molecules in themselves are not a problem however as they collide in gas mixtures they produce O2 radicals.
 An O2 radical will quickly bind to the next nearest molecule and in doing so will change or damage the molecule.
 The human body is adapted to cope with this but at higher partial pressures of O2 there are so many O2 radicals produced the body can’t keep up with repairs as cells become damaged resulting in the effects of ‘Oxygen poisoning’

-If the Oxygen level or pressure is too low we asphyxiate and quickly and die.
+- If the Oxygen level or pressure is too low we asphyxiate and quickly and die.
 Typically at sea level 12% or lower concentration.